-- Manual; provided that the boundary is not less than 50 feet and not more than 400 feet from the centerline of the waterway. - (2) Notwithstanding the provisions of Subsection (F)(1), a critical water quality zone does not apply to a previously modified drainage feature serving a railroad or public roadway right-of-way that does not possess any natural and traditional character and cannot reasonably be restored to a natural condition. - (DC)Notwithstanding the provisions of Subsections A through C, Ccritical water quality zones are established to include the inundated areas that constitute Lake Walter E. Long, Lake Austin, Lady Bird Lake, and the Colorado River downstream of Lady Bird Lake. - (ED) Notwithstanding the provisions of Subsections A through C, Ccritical water quality zones are established along and parallel to the shorelines of Lake Travis, Lake Austin, and Lady Bird Lake, and Lake Walter E. Long. - (1) The shoreline boundary of a critical water quality zone: - (a) for Lake Travis, coincides with the 681.0 foot contour line; - (b) for Lake Austin, coincides with the 492.8 foot contour line; and - (c) for Lady Bird Lake, coincides with the 429.0 foot contour line; and - (d) for Lake Walter E. Long, coincides with the 554.5 foot contour line. - (2) The width of a critical water quality zone, measured horizontally inland, is: - (a) 100 feet; or - (b) for a detached single-family residential use, 75 feet. - (FE) Notwithstanding the provisions of Subsections A through C, Ccritical water quality zones are established along and parallel to the shorelines of the Colorado River downstream of Lady Bird Lake. - (1) The shoreline boundary of a critical water quality zone coincides with the river's ordinary high water mark, as defined by Code of Federal Regulations Title 33, Section 328.3 (Definitions). - (2) The inland boundary of a critical water quality zone coincides with the boundary of the 100-year floodplain as delineated by the Federal Emergency Management Agency, except that the width of the critical water quality zone, measured horizontally inland, is not less than 200 feet and not more than 400 feet. - (F) In an urban watershed, a critical water quality zone is established along each waterway with a drainage area of at least 64 acres.
-This does not apply in the area bounded by IH-35, Riverside Drive, Barton Springs Road, Lamar Boulevard, and 15th Street. - (1) The boundaries of the critical water quality zone coincide with the boundaries of the 100 year floodplain calculated under fully developed conditions as prescribed by the Drainage Criteria Manual; provided that the boundary is not less than 50 feet and not more than 400 feet from the conterline of the waterway. - (2) Notwithstanding the previsions of Subsection (F)(1), a critical water quality zone does not apply to a previously modified drainage feature serving a public readway right-of-way that does not possess any natural and traditional character and cannot reasonably be restored to a natural condition.
+Manual; provided that the boundary is not less than 50 feet and not more than 400 feet from the centerline of the waterway.

+- (2) Notwithstanding the provisions of Subsection (F)(1), a critical water quality zone does not apply to a previously modified drainage feature serving a railroad or public roadway right-of-way that does not possess any natural and traditional character and cannot reasonably be restored to a natural condition. - (DC)Critical water quality zones are established to include the inundated areas that constitute Lake Walter E. Long, Lake Austin, Lady Bird Lake, and the Colorado River downstream of Lady Bird Lake. - (ED) Critical water quality zones are established along and parallel to the shorelines of Lake Travis, Lake Austin, and Lady Bird Lake, and Lake Walter E. Long. - (1) The shoreline boundary of a critical water quality zone: - (a) for Lake Travis, coincides with the 681.0 foot contour line; - (b) for Lake Austin, coincides with the 492.8 foot contour line; and - (c) for Lady Bird Lake, coincides with the 429.0 foot contour line; and

+(d) for Lake Walter E. Long, coincides with the 554.5 foot contour line.

+- (2) The width of a critical water quality zone, measured horizontally inland, is: - (a) 100 feet; or - (b) for a detached single-family residential use, 75 feet. - (FE) Critical water quality zones are established along and parallel to the shorelines of the Colorado River downstream of Lady Bird Lake. - (1) The shoreline boundary of a critical water quality zone coincides with the river's ordinary high water mark, as defined by Code of Federal Regulations Title 33, Section 328.3 (Definitions). - (2) The inland boundary of a critical water quality zone coincides with the boundary of the 100-year floodplain as delineated by the Federal Emergency Management Agency, except that the width of the critical water quality zone, measured horizontally inland, is not less than 200 feet and not more than 400 feet. - (F) In an urban watershed, a critical water quality zone is established along each waterway with a drainage area of at least 64 acres.
+This does not apply in the area bounded by IH-35, Riverside Drive, Barton Springs Road, Lamar Boulevard, and 15th Street. - (1) The boundaries of the critical water quality zone coincide with the boundaries of the 100-year floodplain calculated under fully developed conditions as prescribed by the Drainage Criteria Manual; provided that the boundary is not less than 50 feet and not more than 400 feet from the centerline of the waterway. - (2) Notwithstanding the provisions of Subsection (F)(1), a critical water quality zone does not apply to a proviously modified drainage feature serving a public readway right of way that does not possess any natural and traditional character and cannot reasonably be restored to a natural condition.